 You can never do too much research.
 Almost every university and college has something to offer, not to mention scholarships from both public and private organisations.
 Find all the available options and make sure you understand perfectly what each is looking for.

 Also, with adequate research, you are better able to compare and find out more.
-You have more time to make calls to enquire on aspects that you don’t understand, or simply ask for more information.
+You have more time to make calls to enquire on aspects that you don’t understand.

 Applying too late